 HOUSTON – The Philippines has become a popular site on many travelers’ bucket lists.
 With beautiful beaches and warm welcoming people, it’s no surprise why.
 But, I’ve noticed that Filipino food is still relatively unknown to many people.
-So I set out on a mission with Houston Life Photographer Paul Shelton and special guest KPRC2 Reporter Rose-Ann Aragon to remedy this.
-We met with Gerry’s Grill Co-Owners Suzette Villapando and Roger Garriel as well as Branch Manager Dennis Mayoral to get the 411 on Filipino cuisine.
+As a Filipino, I could not let this stand.
+So, I set out on a mission with Houston Life Photographer Paul Shelton and special guest KPRC2 Reporter Rose-Ann Aragon to remedy this.
+We met with Gerry’s Grill Co-Owners and siblings Suzette Villapando and Roger Garriel as well as Branch Manager Dennis Mayoral to get the 411 on Filipino cuisine.

 Straight off the bat, we asked the Gerry’s Grill team to pick one dish to represent Filipino culture.
 We all agreed that it was a tough task to accomplish.